K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 background color of the element should be red, and the font color should be green.That's all styling of the page.
 CSS can do other things, but basically this is what it does.

-JavaScript
+### JavaScript

 JavaScript is a coding language.
 It allows the user to interact with the webpage.
 When the user pushes a button or clicks on a link or logs into their account JavaScript handles the logic to make that happen.
-Way back when, there was no JavaScript.
+Way back when, there was no JavaScript.Webpages could not be interacted with.
-Webpages could not be interacted with.
 There were no buttons to click and no log ins,and no comments section.
 There was only a page of information. ou could request to look at the page, but you couldn't really interact with the page in any significant way.
 JavaScript was invented for the purpose of allowing users to interact with a webpage.